-Recently, in a meeting with a business client, we were asked about why we combine words and images on every page of the Kaleidoscope lenses.
-Several people remarked on how innovative it was to see the combination…and how good it felt!
+In a meeting with a business client, I was asked about why I combine words and images with all of my writing.
+Several people remarked on how innovative it was to see the combination – and how good it felt!

-Combining words and images goes back at least 40,000 years.
+Storytelling by combining words and images together goes back at least 40,000 years.
 Yet, in the West, this combination only continues in certain venues.
-As I was researching various sources, I reflected on how modern advertising has known about and successfully used the power of combining images with words, emotion with intellect.
+As I was researching various fields and exploring their varied sources, I reflected on how modern advertising has successfully used the power of combining images with words: emotion with intellect.
 How often, for example, do you see an ad that doesn’t have a photo or video?
-And then there’s the web…and Facebook.
-Yet, in many business settings, rather like the common meeting room without windows, images are considered unnecessary or distracting.
+And then there’s the media and the web.
+Yet, in many business settings, images are considered unnecessary or distracting.

 When we are learning to read and to love it, virtually all books have lots of pictures, simultaneously telling the story that goes with the words.
 Yet, somewhere around the mid-elementary grades, this practice of combining words and images begins to evaporate.
 Whatever the reason for the separation, integrating them again is both relevant and powerful.
 Together, they form a whole that helps us more deeply understand ourselves, each other, the world around us, and our purpose for being here on earth.